BeauConstrictor/Ozpex-DOS/README.md

 Currently, this README serves mainly as a design doc, and not an introduction to the project.

+## Guide

+Once you are in the command line, you can use `lst` to see the files on the current drive.
+This command will output a number along with each file, which represents where that file starts on disk.
+Most commands that take a file actually take this number instead of a filepath, as it is much faster to read or write a file from.
+This value is known as the *sector ID*.

 ## Filesystem

 The filesystem is flat, so there is no directory structure.
 Just two volumes (one for each cartridge slot - the os itself goes in ROM).
 Each volume contains 32 256-byte sectors/pages.
 Sectors 0 & 1 contain the lookup table for filenames.
 The format is like this: